holding hands

 What is a funeral plan?

-During the planning stages, your chosen funeral director will guide you through the arrangements and document all of your decisions.
+During the planning stages, your chosen funeral director will guide you through the arrangements and document your wishes.
 This means that when the time eventually comes, the arranging team can begin organising the funeral straightaway and much of the stress is removed.
 Whilst not every funeral cost will be included in the plan, taking out a funeral plan can help you to manage the cost of a funeral and potentially save you money.

-There are many different providers of funeral plans, each with different specifications and offerings, so it’s important to do your research and find a plan that best suits your needs and the funeral you want.
+There are many providers of funeral plans, each with different specifications and offerings, so it’s important to do your research and find a plan that best suits your needs and the funeral you want.

 What are the benefits of having a funeral plan?